AUT-DSP/DSP-Winter2021-MATLAB/HW2/README.md

 - double the first Frequency component
 - eliminate the second Frequency component
-- the third Frequency component Remain unchanged
+- the third Frequency component Remains unchanged
 - attenuate the fourth Frequency component by 0.5 factor

 and plot the frequency response.